Dina Boluarte: Juliaca massacre

 At least 18 people were killed and over 100 injured by police responding to protests in Juliaca, with all of the deaths being attributed to gunshot wounds.
 While discussing the violence, Boluarte said that Bolivia was responsible, stating "Today we know that a type of firearms and ammunition would have entered the country through southern Peru" and that protesters were not shot by authorities, saying the ammunition found in victims was used "neither by the National Police nor by the Armed Forces".

 According to La República, videos and photographic evidence showed that the PNP used long rifles to fire at demonstrators and individuals nearby.
 Dany Humpire Molina, former manager of Expertise at the Public Prosecutor's Office and a doctor in forensic science, stated: "The projectiles seem to have been fired by AKM rifles, which is weapons used by the National Police, ...
 If the bullets were found inside the body, they are described as penetrating.
 When the shots are of a penetrating type, as is the case, they are long-distance.
 And if the necropsy protocol determines that they went from behind, it means that, at the time of the shooting, the demonstrators were running, fleeing."
 Edgar Stuardo Ralón Orellana of the Inter-American Commission on Human Rights, stated "we do not find in people something that said that they are responding to some kind of another organization, but an authentic manifestation of a discontent with the abandonment that that region (Puno) has historically had."
 The former head of the National Directorate of Intelligence (DINI), General Wilson Barrantes Mendoza, also criticized the Boluarte's response, stating that accusations of foreign involvement were "a distraction to confuse the population, noting that it has an external component.
 Everything we are experiencing is internal" and that the accusation of "a 'terrorist inurgency' is stupid".

 Legal action

 On 10 January 2023, Attorney General of Peru Patricia Benavides announced investigations for the alleged crimes of genocide, aggravated homicide and serious injuries against Boluarte, along with Prime Minister Alberto Otárola, Minister of the Interior Víctor Rojas and Minister of Defense Jorge Chávez.
 Groups in Congress opposed to Boluarte then opened an impeachment motion against her on 25 January 2023, citing moral incapacity.
-In January 2025, she appeared before persecutors to explain allegations that she took a 2-week break from serving as president in July 2023 to undergo plastic surgery.
+In January 2025, she appeared before prosecutors to explain allegations that she took a 2-week break from serving as president in July 2023 to undergo plastic surgery.
 Boluarte maintains that it was a medical necessity.